ethantkoenig/lotsoffiles2/bible/other/ruth.md

 ## Facts: ##

-Ruth was a Moabite woman who married an Israelite man who had moved to Moab with his family during the time when judges were leading Israel.
+Ruth was a Moabite woman who lived during the time when judges were leading Israel.
+She married an Israelite man in Moab after he had moved there with his family because of a famine during the time when judges were leading Israel.

 * Ruth's husband died, and some time after that she left Moab to travel with her mother-in-law Naomi, who was returning to her hometown, Bethlehem in Israel.
 * Ruth was loyal to Naomi and worked hard to provide food for her.
 * She also committed herself to serving the one true God of Israel.
-* Ruth married an Israelite man named Boaz and gave birth to a son who became the grandfather of King David and the ancestor of Jesus Christ.
+* Ruth married an Israelite man named Boaz and gave birth to a son who became the grandfather of King David.
+Because King David was an ancestor of Jesus Christ so was Ruth.

 (Translation suggestions: [How to Translate Names](en/ta-vol1/translate/man/translate-names))